oschvr/oschvr.com/_pages/about.md

 Postico Very easy-to-use PostgreSQL Manager
 ASANA Project Management in the Cloud
-Adobe Creative Cloud (Ps, Ai, Ae) Creative Suite Here's also a list of a couple of personal projects I've made that are live clap
+Adobe Creative Cloud (Ps, Ai, Ae) Creative Suite Here's also a list of a couple of personal projects I've made that are live :clap:

 MXVR.co MXVR (Mexico Virtual Reality) homepage in VR (Aframe + ReactJS) [see it on your smartphone phone] catalina.be belgian artist homepage (AngularJS)
 While my studies merged technology with art, I always enjoy taking deep dive into globalization, markets, politics, economy, finance and of course, computer science computer.
 Learning, reading and consulting the internet for very specific information is one of my greatest privileges as a modern era individual.
-While for me it's mostly technical books, once in a while I take delight in a great novel. grin
+While for me it's mostly technical books, once in a while I take delight in a great novel. :grin:

 I believe in the betterment of the human race through technology and seriously consider that the roots to the best era of our times are near. space_invader